Limiting velocities and transonic dislocations in Mg: A molecular dynamics study of hcp Mg

 Table \ref{tab:fittingparams} shows fitting parameters $C_i$ for the subsonic regimes of the mobility curves shown in Figure \ref{fig:mobilityMg} and Table \ref{tab:dragcoeff} compares the drag coefficient of all considered dislocation types at different velocities.
 Among all considered dislocations, the prismatic screw dislocation has the lowest mobility, while the basal edge dislocation has the highest mobility in the low driving stress regime.
 These trends are consistent with the Peierls stress calculations reported for the Wu MEAM potential \cite{Wu:2015}.
 These results are also in reasonable agreement with results from a previous study by Groh et al. \cite{Groh:2009} using the EAM Mg potential developed by Sun et al. \cite{Sun:2006}.
 Specifically, the basal dislocations are more mobile than the prismatic dislocations.
 The main difference between results from this work (using the Wu et al. potential \cite{Wu:2015}) and the one from Groh et al. \cite{Groh:2009} is the mobility of the basal screw dislocation, where their results show that the basal screw dislocation is much less mobile compared to the basal edge and prismatic edge dislocations.
 Experimentally, the Peierls stress of basal edge and screw dislocations have been reported to be relatively similar \cite{Tonda:2002,Stricker:2020}.
 This is in reasonable agreement with the mobility curves obtained in this work.

-Importantly, unlike the edge prismatic dislocation, no supersonic speed is observed for other dislocation types and characteristics.
+Moreover, the phonon drag (and thus high speed mobility) of dislocations reduces as temperature increases for all considered dislocations.
+The supersonic speed is only observed at the lower temperature (100 K) similar to the previous study in Cu of Ref. \cite{Blaschke:2020MD}.
+Importantly, unlike the prismatic edge dislocation, no transonic nor supersonic speed is observed for other dislocation types and characteristics.
 Specifically, for basal edge and screw dislocations subjected to applied shear stress greater than 500 MPa, additional neighboring basal dislocations are formed and eventually creating long basal stacking faults (I$_2$) propagating throughout the simulation cell.
 Even though the unstable stacking fault energy $(\gamma_\txt{us})$ for I$_2$ is relatively large (about 90--100 mJ/m$^{-2}$), the stable stacking fault energy is relatively small (only 22 mJ/m$^{-2}$) \cite{Wu:2015}.
 This indicates that in high loading regimes, once the basal faults are formed, they will propagate and remain long.
-On the other hand, prismatic screw dislocations cross-slip onto the basal plane and dissociate into two partial dislocations when subjected to applied shear stress greater than 500 MPa.
-This is in agreement with previous results showing that there are two configurations for the screw prismatic dislocation where the energy difference between the configuration on the prismatic plane is similar to that on the basal plane.
-Therefore, in the higher stress regime, it is statistically equivalent for both structures to exist and thus more transformations between the two are observed.
-On the other hand, edge prismatic dislocations do not cross slip and there is no stable stacking fault on the prismatic plane.
-Therefore, the edge prismatic dislocation can remain stable at high applied stress and even cross over to the transonic and supersonic regimes.
+On the other hand, the prismatic screw dislocation becomes unstable and transforms to the basal screw dislocation when subjected to applied shear stress greater than 500 MPa.
+This is in agreement with previous results by Stricker and Curtin \cite{Stricker:2020} where they showed that (1) the prismatic screw dislocation is not stable and would transform into the dissociated basal screw dislocation and that (2) the prismatic slip occurs by a cross-slip process of this dissociated basal screw dislocation.
+The stable core structure and the gliding motion of the prismatic screw dislocation predicted by the MEAM potential for applied stress less than 500 MPa is likely to be an artifact.
+Finally, the prismatic edge dislocation has a stable core structure and there is no stable and lower energy stacking fault on the prismatic plane.
+Therefore, the prismatic edge dislocation can remain stable at high applied stress and even cross over to the transonic and supersonic regimes.